Nedelle Torrisi: Collaborations

 She was a member of the band Cryptacize, who as of April 2009 had released two full-length albums on Asthmatic Kitty Records entitled Dig That Treasure and Mythomania.

-Torrisi has performed background vocals on an album by Ariel Pink's Haunted Graffiti, entitled Before Today, Sufjan Stevens' Carrie & Lowell, and a Devonte Hynes / Blood Orange album called Coastal Grooves.
+Torrisi has performed background vocals on an album by Ariel Pink's Haunted Graffiti, entitled Before Today, Sufjan Stevens' Carrie & Lowell and Javelin, and a Devonte Hynes / Blood Orange album called Coastal Grooves.
 She played violin on an album by Xiu Xiu, and provided lead vocals for a song by Saturday Looks Good To Me.
 Torrisi sang and played keyboards in the touring lineup of The Rentals in 2014, supporting the album Lost in Alphaville.
 She also sang on their 2020 album, Q36.

 She was a touring member of The Curtains in 2006.
 She has performed with Sufjan Stevens intermittently from 2009-2012 as a background singer, dancer, keyboardist, and violinist during his U.S. and world tours for The Age of Adz album, also appearing on The Tonight Show Starring Jimmy Fallon.
 Following this, Torrisi played in Stevens' band for a Christmas-themed tour in 2012.
 Cryptacize was also the opening band for Steven's U.S. tour in the fall of 2009.

 Torrisi collaborated with Terrible Records solo artist Billy Uomo on several shared musical projects.
 Torrisi and Uomo have appeared in music videos, and produced scores for film and television.

 In 2021 Torrisi self-released an EP of jazz and pop cover songs with jazz organist and pianist Larry Goldings, entitled Five Songs.

 She has performed as a singer and multi-instrumentalist in Rodrigo Amarante's live band for performances and tours in 2021-2022.